Lemoncode/git-from-ui-to-terminal/README.md

-# Basic steps to learn Git using the terminal
+# Learn to use Git Terminal by example

 In this repo you have a very simple project (a web project that displays a number via the console log), we will provide a guide to recreate it from scratch on a brand new repo.